 I was looking forward to this section of the adventure since last weekend.
-I knew it started right next to the coast which is a big plus… it’s surprising and slightly depressing how much coastal walking isn’t!
-Even better, though this walk is nearly twelve miles, the cycle ride from the end to the start is only four!
-That suits me fine – I still hate bikes!
+I knew it started right next to the coast which is a big plus… it’s surprising and slightly depressing how much coastal walking isn’t.
+Even better, though this walk is nearly twelve miles, the cycle ride from the end to the start is only four… that suits me fine – I still hate bikes!

 So, starting at The Commodore Inn car park, and ducking under the railway line, I’m back on the promenade again.
-It’s a lovely day, not too hot, and the views out over the Kent estuary are lovely.
+It’s a lovely day, not too hot, and the views out over the Kent estuary are great.

 The promenade is really nice.
 Gardens planted by the side of the path attract lots of little birds who buzz around in the bushes, cleaning up the crumbs from the passers-by.